Thomas Rodney: Political career

 Rodney was very active in local politics, as well as the broader range of those elements affecting Delaware as whole.
 As early as 1770 he was a Justice of the Peace for Kent County and through the years he held many other local offices.
 He was a Colonel in the county's militia, and was involved in a number of actions during the American Revolutionary War.

 In 1774 Thomas was a delegate to the state convention that elected his brother Caesar to be their delegate to the Continental Congress.
 Caesar went on to sign the Declaration of Independence.
 Meanwhile, Thomas was named to the state's Committee of Safety.
 Thomas in turn was sent as a delegate to the Congress in 1781 and 1782.
 He was elected to the Congress annually from 1785 to 1787, but attended sessions only in 1786.
 Through these same years Thomas was also a member in Delaware's state Assembly, and served as its Speaker of the House in 1787.

-On December 17, 1802 Rodney became an associate justice of Delaware's Supreme Court.
+On December 17, 1802, Rodney became an associate justice of Delaware's Supreme Court.
 He would serve only until August 1803.
-He resigned since President Jefferson appointed him as the chief justice for the Mississippi Territory.
-He bought land in what was then Jefferson County, Mississippi and moved to Natchez to assume his new duties as the senior federal judge for the Mississippi Territory from 1803 to 1811.
+He resigned since President Jefferson appointed him as the chief justice for the Mississippi Territory where he doubled as a land commissioner of the district west of Pearl River.
+He bought land in what was then Jefferson County, Mississippi, and moved to Natchez to assume his new duties as the senior federal judge for the Mississippi Territory from 1803 to 1811.
+Writing to his son, Caesar, he lamented in 1806 that the presidential appointments to the nascent government across the river in Louisiana had been disappointing as some of them were 'sots'.
+A Mississippi Territoy grand jury failed to indict Aaron Burr and received a stern rebuke from Judge Rodney on February 3, 1807 due to its partisan action.

 Death and legacy

 Thomas Rodney died January 2, 1811, at Natchez, Mississippi.
-The community of Rodney, in Jefferson County, Mississippi is named in his honor.
+The community of Rodney, in Jefferson County, Mississippi, is named in his honor.
 His son, Caesar A. Rodney, served as the U.S. representative from Delaware, U.S. senator from Delaware, U.S. attorney general and U.S. minister to Argentina.